Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Introduction

-\textbf{Our solution: {\sys}.~} The requirements R1--R6 pose significant design and engineering challenges for a secure and practical {\nsc} mitigation solution.
-Our contribution, {\sys}, is a new system that addresses all these requirements. {\sys} does this in two steps.
+\textbf{Our contribution: {\sys}.~} The requirements R1--R6 pose significant design and engineering challenges for a secure and practical {\nsc} mitigation solution.
+To our knowledge, {\sys} is the first end-to-end system that mitigates {\nsc}s comprehensively addressing all requirements. {\sys}'s contribution is twofold: a novel {\em cloaked tunnel} abstraction that shapes traffic between two guests on different hosts end-to-end, and a realization of this abstraction for IaaS Clouds.

-First, {\sys} defines a novel abstraction---a \emph{cloaked tunnel}---which shapes traffic between two guests on different hosts end-to-end, satisfying all our requirements.
 Briefly, a cloaked tunnel shapes application traffic to provably make it independent of secrets at the traffic's origin (R1).
 This eliminates {\nsc}'s by design.
 The tunnel multiplexes multiple flows at fine granularity (R2).
 The tunnel works with all IaaS VMs and unmodified applications, although, to improve efficiency, applications may \emph{optionally} interact with the tunnel to specify which traffic shapes should be used on their flows to improve efficiency (R3); this requires only small changes to applications (R4).
 (The tunnel is secure as long as applications pick shapes independent of secrets.)
 Finally, by design, the tunnel is isolated from guest applications (R6) and it takes network congestion, flow control, and loss recovery into account when shaping traffic (R5).
-The cloaked tunnel is a general abstraction that mitigates {\nsc} leaks in any setting, not just Clouds.
-We define its requirements and properties, and argue why it is secure (\S\ref{sec:tunnel}).
+The cloaked tunnel described above is a general abstraction that mitigates {\nsc} leaks in any setting, not just Clouds.